 Career advancement opportunities in the ranks of sergeant, lieutenant, captain and major may be available.

-To qualify for the probationary agent position, you must meet the requirements and at least one of the options below.
+To qualify for the probationary agent position, you must meet the requirements and one of the three options below.

 You must meet all of the following requirements: